-ELEMENTS OF REMUNERATIONSHORT-TERM INCENTIVES
+ELEMENTS OF REMUNERATION SHORT-TERM INCENTIVES

-Feature Description Max opportunity · · Group CEO and CEO: 29% - 34% Total Fixed Remuneration Other KMP executives: 29% - 31% Total Fixed Remuneration Performance metrics The STI metrics align with our st experience and fostering talente of financial growth, customer retention and people.
+Feature Description Max opportunity Group CEO and CEO: 29% - 34% Total Fixed Remuneration Other KMP executives: 29% - 31% Total Fixed Remuneration Performance metrics The STI metrics align with our strategic priorities of financial growth, customer retention and experience and fostering talented and engaged people.
 Metric Weighting Reason for selection Revenue 15% New revenue committed is connected to the level of incremental new business signed by the Group.
 Exit recurring-revenue run rate 15% The exit recurring- revenue run rate is connected to the level of incremental new business signed by the Group.
 EBITDA 10% Indicates the Group's underlying profitability Customer Churn 10% Customer success and satisfaction is key to our ongoing strategy.
 Net Promoter Score 10% Customer success and satisfaction is key to our ongoing strategy.
 Products per customer 5% Customer success and satisfaction is key to our ongoing strategy.
 Staff engagement 25% Reducing staff turnover will reduce costs and hence improve EBITDA.
-Individual performance 10% Targeted metrics have been chosen that critical to individual roles.
+Individual performance metrics 10% Targeted metrics have been chosen that are critical to individual roles.
 Delivery of STI 100% of the STI award is paid in cash after the end of the financial year.
-Board discretion outcomes up or down to prevent any ng (down to zero, if appropriate) any STI
+Board discretion The Board has discretion to adjust remuneration outcomes up or down to prevent any inappropriate reward outcomes, including reducing (down to zero, if appropriate) any STI award.

-ELEMENTS OF REMUNERATIONLONG-TERM INCENTIVES
+ELEMENTS OF REMUNERATION LONG-TERM INCENTIVES